By Carla Olivo, USMC Spouse

 Hand carry any important documents that you do not have downloaded onto your computer or a thumb drive.
 This would include education records, other school-related papers, medical files such as vaccination records, pet records/vaccinations, and financial records.

 I always pack my jewelry.
 It doesn’t take up much room and its easy to transport.
-I pack a special watch of my husband’s and other items that are one of a kind, irreplaceable.
+I pack a special watch of my husband’s and other items that are irreplaceable.
 My kids each received an item made from my husband’s BDU’s when he graduated from the Army War College.
 My son’s wallet and my daughter’s purse made from his uniform are always hand carried to the next duty station.

 Electronics and Toys